mdorr/viewfinder/docs/README.md

 * User profile page is updated to show profile and cover picture selected by owner

 #### Phase 4: Photo feed
-Objective:
+Objectives:
-* Users can see a photo feed based on their follows.
+* Users can see a photo feed based on their follows
+* Photos can be opened in a detail view

 ### Bonus features